The Tale of Kieu: Artistic adaptations

 cải lương, chèo, pantomime and Western-style operas.

 The first theatrical film created in Vietnam, in 1924, was Kim Vân Kiều.
 The film followed closely the plot of the poem.
 The 30 or so actors in the film were traditional opera performers, and so the film was not a critical or commercial success.

 The musician Phạm Duy adapted The Tale of Kiều into an epic song cycle entitled Minh họa Kiều ("Illustrating Kieu") in 1997.

 The Tale of Kieu was the inspiration for the 2007 movie Saigon Eclipse, which moved the storyline into a modern Vietnamese setting with a modern-day immigrant Kiều working in the massage parlor industry in San Francisco's Mission District to support her family back in Vietnam.
 Additionally, Burton Wolfe directed a musical adaptation which premiered September 10, 2010 in Houston.

 Trịnh Thăng Bình's 2020 music video entitled Bức bình phong ("Folding screen") is set in a researcher of ancient works living in modern times, while reading The Tale of Kiều, happened to be lost in Wang Cuiqiao's timeline.

 A film released in April 2021, entitled Kiều, generated controversies when it released its first teaser clip in September 2020.
 At issue was the use of the modern Latin-based Vietnamese alphabet in signage in a film based on a poem written in chữ Nôm and set in Ming China.
 Near the official premiere date, the film has been evaluated as a disaster, "ruined" The Tale of Kieu.
-The film performed poorly at the box office, grossing only VND 2,696,659,000) and later turned into a web film.
+The film performed poorly at the box office, grossing only VND 2,696,659,000 (USD 107,444) and later turned into a web film.